-- 4.1.1 If an official is alleged to have committed financial misconduct, the accounting officer of the institution must ensure that disciplinary proceedings are carried out in accordance with the relevant prescripts. - 4.1.2 The accounting officer must ensure that disciplinary proceedings are instituted within 30 days. - 4.1.3 If an accounting officer is alleged to have committed financial misconduct, the relevant treasury, as soon as it becomes aware of the alleged misconduct, must ensure that the relevant executive authority and/or the Department of Public Service and Administration initiates appropriate disciplinary proceedings against the accounting officer. - 4.1.4 A relevant treasury may - (a) direct that an official other than an employee of the institution conducts the investigation; or - (b) issue any reasonable requirement regarding the way in which the investigation should be performed.
+- 4.1.1 If an official is alleged to have committed financial misconduct, the accounting officer of the institution must ensure that a disciplinary enquiry is conducted and proceedings are carried out in accordance with the relevant prescripts. - 4.1.2 The accounting officer must ensure that such a disciplinary enquiry is conducted [proceedings are instituted] within 30 days from the date of discovery of the alleged financial misconduct - 4.1.3 If an accounting officer is alleged to have committed financial misconduct, the relevant treasury, as soon as it becomes aware of the alleged misconduct, must request [ensure that the relevant executive authority and/or] the Department of Public Service and Administration or the Office of the Premier, whichever appropriate, to [initiates] initiate [appropriate] a disciplinary enquiry in terms of the Disciplinary Code and Procedures (PSCBC Resolution No. 2 of 1999)[proceedings against the accounting officer]. - 4.1.4 A relevant treasury may - (a) direct that an official other than an employee of the institution conducts the investigation; or - (b) issue any reasonable requirement regarding the way in which the investigation should be performed.